Scholarships

 Recognising exceptional academic potential, Academic Scholarships are awarded to students who demonstrate excellence across a broad range of disciplines.
 These scholarships celebrate intellectual curiosity and a commitment to academic excellence.

-All students wishing to apply for an Academic Scholarship must sit the Academic Assessment Services (AAS) Scholarship Test at the students’ home on Wednesday 9 April 2025.
+All students wishing to apply for an Academic Scholarship must sit the Academic Assessment Services (AAS) Scholarship Test at the students’ home on Saturday 2 May 2026.

-Please note: testing will not be permitted unless the application fee has been paid and a 10-minute preparation test has been completed by Sunday 6 April 2025.
+Please note: testing will not be permitted unless the application fee has been paid and a 10-minute preparation test has been completed by Tuesday 28 April 2026.

 Remission